-The Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2012 with management of the Company.
+The Audit Committee has reviewed and discussed the audited financial statements for the year ended December 31, 2013 with management of the Company.
 The Audit Committee has discussed with the Company's independent registered public accounting firm, Ernst & Young LLP, the matters that are required to be discussed by the applicable Public Company Accounting Oversight Board ("PCAOB") standards.
-The Audit Committee has also received the written disclosures and the letter from Ernst & Young LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence and has discussed with Ernst & Young LLP the accounting firm's independence.
-Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2012.
+The Audit Committee has also received the written disclosures and the letter from Ernst & Young LLP required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2013.